kl3mousse/street-sweeper-13/README.md

 *These are not affiliate links.
 Please avoid Amazon and other monopolies — choose independents whenever you can.*

+Game art is inspired by Jibé Pollien pixel art from the book above.
+Road art is taken from Dylan Macgillavry on [Art Station](https://www.artstation.com/artwork/0nxqyG)

 ## How to Play
 - **Goal**: Collect letters in the correct order to spell words before time runs out